Working with Indigenous People, Content and Country

 If you know the general area in Western Australia you want to film, you can start by contacting one of the Land and Sea Councils.

 There are six Land and Sea Councils in Western Australia representing the interests in land held by the traditional owners and native title holders.
-You can use our interactive map to determine which council has jurisdiction in the area you are interested in filming.

 If you have a specific location in mind, reach out to the relevant Local Government Authorities and Cultural and Language Centres in the area.